whitep4nth3r/puppeteer-demo/README.md

 [Read more about the Open Graph protocol here.](https://ogp.me/)

-Open Graph meta tags are used in the `<head>` of an HTML page to expose information about your web page to social media platforms and other applications that unfurl URL meta data.
+Open Graph meta tags are used in the `<head>` of an HTML page to expose information about web pages to social media platforms and other applications that unfurl URL meta data.

 This is an Open Graph meta tag that provides a url to an image that is used to represent the web page.